 No, all lectures that are obligatory will be taught in English only.
 In every module there is at least one seminar in German and one seminar in English.
 Students with a good command of both languages of instruction can choose from all units available.

 Yes, the entire Master's program can be studied in English.
-Foreign students without English as their mother tongue need an english certificate.
+Students without English as their mother tongue need an English certificate.
+Please note, however, that only a reduced course offer is available in English.

 There are no final examinations.
 All examinations take place after the respective lectures or seminars.
 The following assessment methods are possible: